Learning from Home

 How to write an Educational Plan

 The purpose of the written educational plan is for parents to demonstrate that they have a positive and constructive approach to the education of their children before beginning their home-based education program.

-If you require assistance, our Home-Based Education Monitor, Perry Mamer, is available to provide educational consultation to home-based educators as you prepare your written education plan.
+If you require assistance, our Home-Based Education Monitor, Cory Froehlich, is available to provide educational consultation to home-based educators as you prepare your written education plan.

 A written education plan is required for each student in your family.